SchmidtDSE/plastics-interventions-doc/reduce_packaging.md

 ---
-title: Reduce Polystyrene
+title: Reduce Packaging
 numbersections: true
 ---
-Used in the scenario "Ban Polystyrene Packaging" on the first tab, this intervention reduces material and operates by simply subtracting consumption in packaging and sending that delta "onwards" to waste and trade.
+Used in the scenarios "Ban Polystyrene Packaging" and "Reduce Single Use Packaging" on the first tab, this intervention reduces material and operates by simply subtracting consumption in packaging and sending that delta "onwards" to waste and trade.

 \bigskip
 <br>